×

 Unfortunately, in an emergency, few people remember to pump the brakes.
 If someone steps in front of your car on an icy lane, for example, you don’t have time to think: you slam on the brakes.

 Anti-lock brakes save lives in this manner.
-They help you to maintain control and come to a stop faster – even if your vehicle is skidding.
+They help you to maintain control and come to a stop faster, even if your vehicle is skidding.
 Anti-lock braking systems operate by constantly releasing and reapplying the brakes.
-When you slam on the brakes, the ABS senses it and pumps the brakes hundreds of times per second.
+When you push the pedals for a hard braking, the ABS senses it and pumps the brakes hundreds of times per second.
 This prevents the wheels from skidding and allows you to maintain complete control of the car.

 All major insurance agencies offer discounts on protection features.
 Many insurance companies have a special discount on anti-lock braking.
 Typically, insurance providers group protection feature discounts together.
 If your car has new safety features or was manufactured during the last few years, you should be eligible for this discount.

 However, some insurers continue to give a special anti-lock brake discount, lowering car insurance rates by 2% to 5% only for providing anti-lock brakes.
-Some insurers classify safety features and offer different discounts depending on the type of safety feature.
+Some insurers classify safety features and offer different discounts on the basis of the type of safety feature.

 To determine how much you can save with anti-lock brake car insurance discounts, contact your insurer or compare rates online.

 Depending on where you work, anti-lock brakes have been standard safety features on cars for 7 to 20 years.
-In the United States, the National Highway Traffic Safety Administration (NHTSA) began mandating anti-lock brakes on new vehicles in September 2013.
+The National Highway Traffic Safety Administration has made anti-lock brakes mandatory on new vehicles since September 2013.
 In other words, since September 2013, every new car sold in the United States must have anti-lock brakes.
 However, anti-lock brakes are also used on many older cars.
 If your car is more than 20 years old, it might have anti-lock brakes.

 Anti-lock brakes have been shown to save lives by lowering the risk of collisions and injuries.
 That means anti-lock brakes save car insurance companies money, which is why getting anti-lock brakes gets you a discount.